FlashGet Kids FlashGet Kids

 Stay informed about your child’s viewing habits with real-time monitoring

-Themes explored in The Proud Family
+Themes Explored in The Proud Family

 Racial identity and cultural pride